-- Before applying the medicine, gently wash the skin areas to be treated and pat the skin dry.
+- Before you apply the medicine, gently wash the skin areas to be treated and pat the skin dry.

-- Use the medicine twice daily unless your doctor tells you otherwise.
+- Use the medicine twice daily, or as directed by your doctor.

-- After applying the medicine, put the cap back onto the tube and place the tube into the original carton.
+- After you apply the medicine, put the cap back onto the tube and place the tube into the original carton.

 Drugs and Foods to Avoid